AdobeDocs/analytics.en/help/analyze/report-builder/manage-requests/diagnostic-messages.md

 ---
 description: Diagnostic messages provide you information about the status of the request when you refresh it.
-seo-description: Diagnostic messages provide you information about the status of the request when you refresh it.
-seo-title: Diagnostic messages
 solution: Analytics
 title: Diagnostic messages
 topic: Report builder